Last Updated on May 24, 2025 by Wendy Sy

 I think the pros outweigh the cons by far, but nothing is perfect.
 Here are all the details:

-• Not as strong as dip polish
+- Not as strong as dip polish

-• You still have to file nails to smooth out the tips
+- You still have to file nails to smooth out the tips

-• Requires your real nails to be short (since they’ll peek out on one side if not cut)
+- Requires your real nails to be short (since they’ll peek out on one side if not cut)

-• Not all stores have a lot of styles (but you can find a ton of options online)
+- Not all stores have a lot of styles (but you can find a ton of options online)

-How Long Do imPRESS Nails Last?
+How Long Does KISS imPRESS Nails Last?

 In my experience with the new imPRESS nails, they last 7 to 10 days.
-Usually the nails are very long-lasting and don’t fall off within that time.
+Usually, the nails are very long-lasting and don’t fall off within that time.
 But I usually take mine off on day 7 to give my nails a chance to breathe.
 Also, I love to switch up the styles!

-How To Apply
+How To Apply imPRESS Nails

 1. Clip Your Nails